 There are a lot of reasons to think Viral Bucks is a scam, and since you're reading this review, you're probably thinking it too.
 So we're going to talk about what Viral Bucks is, what they do, how much money you can make and of course, we're going to look at the “red flags” to figure out if they really are a scam… or if they are actually legit.

 Please note, I am not a member or an affiliate for Viral Bucks.
-This review has been researched with information and testimonials that are available online in the public domain.
+This review has been researched with information and/or testimonials that are available online in the public domain.
 Any recommendations and/or conclusions are strictly opinions and may not to apply to, or agree with, all persons or situations.
 See full disclaimer for more info

 What Is Viral Bucks?